jojojolin/FaceDetectionJava/README.md

 Right click on the project folder > Build Path > Add Libraries > User Library > opencv-XXX > Finish

+### Run the program
+Select the project folder and click on Run As > 2 Java Application > FXHelloCV

 ## APIs used
 * OpenCV4.1.0